In the city of Seattle, the building code states that only one home can be built on a single-family property lot. One lot, one home. Makes sense.

 The current situation

 As they consider the options, the Planning, Land Use and Sustainability Committee will rely heavily on the Seattle Department of Planning and Development for technical insights and recommendations.
-The DPD plans to make their initial recommendations public sometime in February, 2013 and has established this website to keep people informed about the issue.
+The DPD released its final recommendations in September, 2013.
+It has also established this website to keep people informed about the issue.

 Meanwhile, developers Dan Duffus and Mark Knoll have hired well-known Seattle lobbyist Roger Valdez to pressure city leaders into watering down any single-family small-lot development regulations.
 The name of their lobbying group: Smart Growth Seattle.
 (See the Publicola article announcing this lobbying effort, and the group’s website.)